Hpauric/hpauric.github.io/_posts/2017-07-29-Why-Use-React.md

 ---
 published: true
 ---
-The advantages of React are not immediately obvious.
+To a beginner, the advantages of React are not immediately obvious.
 Here are a few reasons to use React.

 1. You can always tell how your component will look render by looking at one source file.